 In my opinion, the worst time of year for pike fishing is in the middle of summer.
 As it is usually very warm, both in the air and in the water, the pike are simply not in the mood at all and remain rather inactive throughout the day.

 Of course, they will still have to feed occasionally, but those feeding windows are usually extremely small during high summer.
-Realistically, being there at the right time and in the right spot becomes is highly unlikely.
+Realistically, trying to fish at the right time and in the right spot isn’t easy at all during this time of year.

 Additionally, pike do not manage warm water all that well and fatigue rather quickly during a fight.
 It’s really best to let them rest when it’s baking outside and instead hit them hard once summer is over.